 ARS®/Rescue Rooter® is one of the U.S.’ largest independent home services companies, offering heating, air conditioning, indoor air quality, plumbing, drain cleaning and sewer line services from company-owned locations across the country.
-A Zion & Zion client since March of 2009, we serve as the digital marketing agency for 35 ARS®/Rescue Rooter® location-based lines of business throughout the country.
+A Zion & Zion client since March of 2009, we serve as the digital marketing agency for 35 ARS®/Rescue Rooter® location-based lines of business throughout the country, handling their digital HVAC marketing and plumbing marketing efforts.

 When it comes to paid search, it’s fairly standard for digital agencies to declare their job as complete once the click has been delivered to the client.